JnyJny/cli-examples/README.md

-# cli-examples
+# Command Line Interface Examples in Python

-A selection of CLI example code in Python
+A selection of CLI example code in Python that demonstrate different ways a program can get input from the user directly from the command line.

 - cli/example0 uses [`sys.argv`][argv]
 - cli/example1 uses [`argparse.ArgumentParser`][argparse]